Walter Payton: College career

 Even though Payton had established himself as one of Mississippi's best running back prospects, he received no invitations from Southeastern Conference colleges.
-After originally committing to Kansas State University, he decided to pursue his collegiate career at the historically black school Jackson State University (MS) where his older brother Eddie played football.
+After originally committing to Kansas State University, he decided to pursue his collegiate career at the historically black school and NAIA program, Jackson State University in Jackson, Mississippi, where his older brother Eddie played football.

 While attending Jackson State, Payton played alongside many future professional football players, including his roommate, Rickey Young, as well as Jerome Barkum, Robert Brazile, and Jackie Slater.
 As a member of the Jackson State Tigers, Payton rushed for 3,600 yards, averaging 6.1 yards per carry, and set the school record for career rushing touchdowns with 65.
 In 1973, Payton had a school record 24 rushing touchdowns, and was named Black College Player of the Year.
 He won this award again in 1974, in addition to being selected for the All-American Team.
-Payton graduated in 1975 with a Bachelor's degree in Communications.
+Payton graduated in 1975 with a bachelor's degree in communications.

 He acquired the nickname "Sweetness" in college.
 The nickname's origin is ambiguous: it is variously said to have stemmed from his personality, from his athletic grace, or as an ironic description of his aggressive playing style.
 Payton was inducted into the College Football Hall of Fame in 1996, and he was posthumously inducted into the inaugural class of the Black College Football Hall of Fame in 2010.